RE-SS3D/SS3D-WebsiteOLD/contribute.md

 Then visit our [models board](https://trello.com/b/ZVcDitv0/ss3d-model-list){:target="_blank"} for general models and the [rig models board](https://trello.com/b/cyDuUYyv/ss3d-rig-models){:target="_blank"} for models related to rigging (characters, clothes, vehicles, etc.)

-We recommend using [Blender v2.8](https://www.blender.org/download/releases/){:target="_blank"} or newer as it's free and open-source (like the game we are making) thus it's easily accessible by most people, and as a result our modeler's kit is mostly designed for use with Blender.
+We recommend using [Blender v2.8](https://www.blender.org/download/releases/){:target="_blank"} (or newer) as it's free and open-source, thus it's easily accessible by most people, and as a result our modeler's kit is mostly designed for use with Blender.

 ## Animation tasks: